Are you ready for Amazon’s change to a Delivery Date Based Reserve?

 Second, given payment is now tied to the delivery date your cash flow will be affected when delivery is delayed.
 For example, not all packages are scanned in, some providers do not deliver on weekends/ public holidays and occasionally there are postal strikes and other factors causing delays.

-This move will no doubt hit sellers’ cash flow, and at a busy time as we go into Q4.
-Amazon sellers are rightly concerned that the extra waiting period will leave them unable to reorder stock and meet customer demand.
+This move will no doubt hit sellers’ cash flow and Amazon sellers are rightly concerned that the extra waiting period will leave them unable to reorder stock and meet customer demand.

 Cash flow is everything